anna-krv/Getting-things-done--Telegram-bot/README.md

 # Getting-things-done--Telegram-bot
-A simple Telegram bot that lets a user
+A simple Telegram bot that will help you to
-  - create a task in to do list
+  - add a task to your To-Do list
   - check a task when it is done
-  - see ToDo and Done list
+  - see your productivity statistics
+To find the bot: @GettingThingsDoneBot